Robust and Performance Incentivizing Algorithms for Multi-Armed Bandits with Strategic Agents: Model, Objectives, and Main Results

-Our main results can be summarized as follows: \begin{itemize} \item \textbf{Robustness:} We identify a property called \emph{sharp adaptivity} and show that any sharply adaptive MAB algorithm obtains revenue (total rewards) of at least $P(n)=\honestmean n-o(n)$ for any strategy profile (Theorem \ref{th:sr_always_sb_regret}).
-We further show that UCB and $\epsilon$-greedy are examples of sharply adaptive MAB algorithms (Theorem \ref{th:UCB1_robust}). \item \textbf{$\CompInfoInitCap$ Setting:} We identify two additional properties of MAB algorithms \emph{monotinicity} and \emph{fairness among the top arms (FATA)}, we call algorithms that satisfy these two properties in addition to sharp adaptivity \emph{performance incentivizing} (PI).
-We prove that UCB and $\epsilon$-greedy are also performance incentive.
-For the $\compInfo$ setting we show that: (1) Under a condition which roughly corresponds to the number of top arms $\bk$ being large, we show that no equilibrium that leads to revenue less than $\maxall n -o(n)$ exists if we use performance incentivizing algorithms (Theorem \ref{th:sr_np_bad_equilib}).
-(2) We further show that performance incentivizing algorithms lead to an equilibrium where all arms in $\armstop$ give the top performance regardless of whether the previous condition holds (Theorem \ref{th:pi_equilib}). \item \textbf{$\CompAmbInitCap$ Setting:} In the $\compamb$ setting where agents are not $\compInfo$, we introduce an algorithm (SP+PI) that combines ideas from second price auctions with performance incentivizing algorithms.
-This algorithm is robust and leads to an equilibrium with revenue of $M_{\text{top-1}}n-o(n)$ where $M_{\text{top-1}}$ is the second highest value of $M_i$. \end{itemize} Further in Appendix \ref{sec:cost} we show how some of our results generalize in the $\compInfo$ setting to a range of cost functions.
+Our main results are the following: \begin{itemize}[leftmargin=*] \item \textbf{Robustness:} In Section \ref{sec:robustness} we identify a property called \emph{sharp adaptivity} and show that any sharply adaptive MAB algorithm obtains revenue (total rewards) of at least $P(n) \ge \honestmean n-o(n)$ for any strategy profile.
+We further show that UCB and $\epsilon$-greedy are examples of sharply adaptive MAB algorithms. \item \textbf{Public-Information Setting:} In Section \ref{sec:compInfo} we identify two additional properties of MAB algorithms \emph{monotinicity} and \emph{fairness among the top arms (FATA)}, we abbreviate algorithms that satisfy these two properties in addition to sharp adaptivity by \emph{SAMF}.
+We prove that UCB and $\epsilon$-greedy are also SAMF algorithms.
+For the public-information setting we show that: (1) Under a condition which roughly corresponds to the number of top arms $\bk$ being large, no equilibrium that leads to revenue less than $\maxall n -o(n)$ exists when using SAMF algorithms.
+(2) SAMF algorithms lead to an equilibrium where all arms in $\armstop$ give the top performance regardless of whether the previous condition holds. \item \textbf{Private-Information Setting:} In Section \ref{sec:hetro_case_unique} for the private-information setting we introduce an algorithm (SP+SAMF) that combines ideas from second price auctions with SAMF algorithms.
+This algorithm leads to an equilibrium with revenue of $M_{\text{top-1}}n-o(n)$ where $M_{\text{top-1}}$ is the second highest value of $M_i$. \item \textbf{Failure of a Pure Mechanism Design Approach:} In Section \ref{sec:failure_of_pure_md} we underscore the importance of the robustness objective.
+Specifically, we construct a benign example where a non-robust mechanism obtains a vacuous amount of revenue despite being performance incentivizing. \end{itemize} Further in Appendix \ref{sec:cost} we show how some of our results generalize in the public-information setting to a range of cost functions.
+Due to space limits we delay the proofs to the appendix.